Trafficante crime family: Leadership under LoScalzo

 In 1987, Vincent LoScalzo became boss of the Trafficante family and Florida was declared an open territory, meaning that the Five Families of New York City could operate in any city in Florida.
 LoScalzo controlled a much smaller family, as over the years many of the older mobsters retired or died and few were replaced with new members.
 As the new boss LoScalzo maintained control of criminal interests in illegal gambling, prostitution, narcotics, union racketeering, hijacking and fencing stolen goods.
 He also controlled a few bars, lounges, restaurants, night clubs and liquor stores across Florida.
 Loscalzo maintained ties to Mafia families in California, New Jersey, and New York as well as being connected to the Sicilian Mafia.

+LoScalzo sought to increase the already close ties between his family and the New Orleans crime family in Louisiana.
+He used Joseph Campisi of Dallas, who was close with both families, to this end, and was seen in the company of New Orleans underboss Joseph Marcello on multiple occasions.

 As boss LoScalzo inducted a group of new members that included Joseph DiGerlando, James J. Valenti and Salvatore Carollo which would focus on white-collar fraud.
 On July 1, 1989, LoScalzo was indicted on racketeering charges, including grand theft.
 The charges were later dropped and then reinstated.
 LoScalzo pleaded no contest on October 7, 1997, and received three months of probation.
 In 1992, LoScalzo was arrested at the Tampa International Airport for carrying a loaded .38-caliber pistol in his briefcase after it was detected by an X-ray scanner.
 He later convicted in 1999 and was sentenced to 60 days in prison.

 In 1992, LoScalzo along with Frank Albano, Santo Jose Trafficante and James Donofrio were under investigation for money laundering, bank fraud, wire fraud and a host of other financial crimes with Key Bank.
 The Key Bank investigation and case was dismissed from court, but LoScalzo was again arrested and charged with a different fraud case.
 He pled no contest and received three years' probation.

 On October 26, 2000, federal authorities arrested Steven Raffa, along with eighteen members of Trafficante family's Miami faction.
 Raffa, the leader of the family’s Miami faction, committed suicide on November 16, 2000.